 Visitors Information for the Thorvaldsens Museum

-Admission to the Thorvaldsens Museum is DKK70 for adults, free for children under 18.
+Admission to the Thorvaldsens Museum is DKK90 for adults, free for children under 18.
 The museum is free on Wednesday.

 Audio guides are available for free in a range of languages.

 Free wifi is available in the Grand Hall area.
 Only drinks and very small snacks are available in the courtyard area.

-The Thorvaldsens Museum is open Tuesday to Sunday from 10 am to 5 pm.
-The museum is closed on Monday, December 24, 25, 31 and January 1.
+The Thorvaldsens Museum is open Tuesday to Sunday from 10 am to 5 pm, closing at 9 pm on Thursdays.
+The museum is closed on Mondays, December 24, 25, 31 and January 1.

 Location of the Thorvaldsens Museum

 The Thorvaldsens Museum is at 2 Bertel Thorvaldsens Plads, 1213 Copenhagen K, tel. +45 33 32 15 32.
 This is on the Slotholmen Island next to the Christiansborg palace complex in central Copenhagen.
-The Strombroen, Nationalmuseet bus stop is directly in front of the museum and served by major bus lines including 1A, 2A, 9A, and 26.
+The Strombroen, Nationalmuseet bus stop is directly in front of the museum and served by major bus lines including 2A, 23, 31, and 37 but many may find the Gammel Strand metro stop (M3 red and M4 blue) more useful.

 Other Sites in the Vicinity

 - All the sights on Slotholmen Island, including the Christiansborg palace complex with free viewing platform (via elevator rather than stairs).

-- National History Museum – the top history museum in Copenhagen
+- National Museum of Denmark – the top history museum in Copenhagen.

 - Ny Carlsberg Glyptotek — largest antiquities collection in Scandinavia and a large collection of 19th century Danish and French art (paintings and sculptures).